Discover your culinary career path.

 * Students starting in January are required to attend classes over the summer semester.

-Other related hospitality programs are: Tourism and Travel, Hospitality Administration - Hotel and Resort, Culinary Management , or Culinary Management Co-op Diploma Apprenticeship.
+Other related hospitality programs are: Tourism and Travel, Hotel and Restaurant Management, Culinary Management , or Culinary Management Co-op Diploma Apprenticeship.

 Students should be in good physical and mental health.
 Independent physical mobility and manual dexterity are essential in cooking.
 If you have any medical concerns, you are strongly advised to discuss your concerns with the program co-ordinator, and to consult your doctor.
 Students are strongly urged to obtain vaccination against Hepatitis B prior to the practical component of the program.